vernvriereen/psyche/psyche-book/src/development/index.md

 # Psyche Development

-As Psyche is a large & complex process, we'll walk you through some of the processes we use in development
+As the Psyche project a large & complex, we'll walk you through some of the processes we use in development.

 - [Setup & Useful Commands](./setup.md)
 - [Running Psyche On-Chain](./running-onchain.md)